 The threshold is adjusted each year and for the 2016–17 income year it was $54,869 or above.
 Repayments made through the Australian taxation system are called ‘compulsory repayments’ and continue until you have repaid your whole debt.

 How much you must pay back is calculated from the amounts given on your income tax return for:

 - Reportable fringe benefits (reported on your payment summary),

 - Total net investment loss (including net rental loss),

 - Exempt foreign employment income amounts.

-From 1 July 2017, anyone who has a HELP debt, and earns above the minimum repayment threshold, will be required to repay their debt regardless of where they live, whether in Australia or overseas.
+From 1 July 2017, anyone who has a VETSL debt, and earns above the minimum repayment threshold, will be required to repay their debt regardless of where they live, whether in Australia or overseas.
 Further information is available in the VET Student Loans Information Booklet.

 Stanley College also offers full-fee courses.
 Please view our website or contact us at 9227 1797.

 Additional information on Vet Student Loans is available from www.education.gov.au/vet-student-loans